Monday, June 24, 2019

 Christopher takes the stage.
 He towers over the little podium, an ungainly giant looming over a child’s prop.
 He acknowledges Als, nods at the audience to thank them for their applause, and clears his throat.
 In a halting, quiet voice, he begins to read.

 The audience listens respectfully, perhaps taken aback by the explicitness of the passage.
 Many hold their hands before their mouths to convey an expression of deep thought, their eyes fixed on the floor, or just below the podium.
 I, on the other hand, am perhaps feeling too deeply the war of wills my friend is describing in his soft monotone.
-When Christopher reads about his character being slapped yet again after he has swallowed the trade’s semen, all I can think about is a fire-red handprint marking Christopher’s porcelain skin; when the writer is forced down onto the bed and beaten, over and over, by the man’s angry fists, all I picture is how the bruises must have looked on Christopher’s face and body.
-Finally when, in a sudden turn-around of feeling, the trick pleads like a boy with the writer to forgive him and never to abandon him, I have to struggle against the impulse to fly to Eastern Europe and track down this son of a bitch, especially when the last thing his fictional counterpart does is to rifle through the writer’s wallet before stalking out the door with the writer’s promise and his cash.
+When Christopher reads about his character being slapped yet again after he has swallowed the trade’s semen, all I can think about is a fire-red handprint marking Christopher’s dough-colored skin; when the writer is forced down onto the bed and beaten, over and over, by the man’s angry fists, all I picture is how the bruises must have looked on Christopher’s face and body.

 At the conclusion of the reading, Christopher raises his head.
 His blue eyes peer out at the audience as if surprised we’re still here.
 He thanks us with a hasty nod.
 An employee of the bookstore asks people to line up for the book signing.

-I already own an electronic version, but I intend to buy a physical copy of the novel as well, so I can have it autographed.
+I already own an electronic version, but I intend to buy a physical copy of the novel so I can have it autographed.
 I’m near the back of the line.
 There’s only one woman behind me, in fact, glancing at her watch.
 Patiently I wait as closer to the table I draw.
-I’m not talking to anyone else in the queue.
+I don't talk to anyone else in the queue.
 I have plenty of time to observe Christopher as he signs book after book, and makes casual chat with each person who’s come out to see him.
 I get the impression he’s genuinely surprised at the attention.
 He makes eye contact with everyone as he hands back their inscribed copies.
 From time to time, he graces them with one of his goofy grins, or with a trademark dazzling smile.
 Those smiles animate his crooked face.
-I would do anything to see him smile at me that way.

 Finally, after a long half-hour, it’s my turn…and he beams when he recognizes me.
 My heart beats a little faster as I draw near.
 By now, I’m the actual last person; the woman who’d been behind me had given up, fifteen minutes before.
 “Oh my god,” he says, rising.
 We lean over the table and hug.
 When he realizes there’s no one else left, he abandons his post entirely and walks around to join me.
 “I did not see you in the audience.”